andxyz/andxyz-writings/_posts/2018-02-18-starting-something-new.markdown

 You create.
 Start it.
 Build it.

 Why is it that,
-When I go to start something new, I think of the new year.
+when I go to start something new, I think of the new year.
 I think of _new_ _years_ _resolutions_.
 I sit and think about how I am doing.
-How am I doing, since the last time I sat and thought about it?
-Since the last time, I did _this_.
-Then suddenly I go off.
+How am I doing.
+How, since the last time I sat and thought about it?
+Since the last time.
+I did _this_.
+Then suddenly my mind wanders, I go off.
 I go off to look at:

 - old resolution lists
 - old blog posts (about making something, about that new start, new job, new project, new _X_)
 - and to listen to an old speech, a speech about a dream

-As I sit to think, reading my resolution lists, I realize something.
+As I sit to think.
+As I set to listen.
+Reading back to myself resolution lists, I realize something.
 They point back at me.
 They point at who I am.
 My due north.
 They point to what I have wanted from the world for a long time.

 For myself, old resolution lists look exactly like new ones.